-The Johns Hopkins East Asian Forum and Review is now accepting papers for publication in its 2017-2018 edition.
+The Johns Hopkins East Asian Forum and Review now accepting papers for publication in our next edition.
 Undergraduate students are encouraged to submit research papers they have written, independently or for class, on subjects related to China, Taiwan, Japan, or Korea.
 Papers on Southeast Asia will also be considered on a case-by-case basis.

 Submissions should meet the following guidelines:

 - Approximately 10-25 pages in length (double spaced), though submissions outside this range will be considered